 1926.251).

 It's impossible to properly rig a lift if you don't know the rated capacity of the sling.
-It is also an OHSA requirement for chain, mesh and web slings to be tagged.
+It is also an OHSA requirement for

 Synthetic slings that have been cut or sheared will exhibit a straight line of broken fibers in a portion of, or completely across, the area of the break.
 OSHA does require that "Slings shall be padded or protected from the sharp edges of their loads" to minimize shearing.

 Design Factor is the ratio between the minimum Break Strength of a new assembly and the Rated Capacities/Working Load Limits.
-In the U.S. and Canada, the industry standard design factor for web slings, round slings, wire rope and wire mesh slings is 5:1.
-For chain slings, it is 4:1.
-Tow straps and tie downs have a 3:1 design factor.
-Never use slings or tie downs in excess of their rated capacities/working load limits.
+In the U.S. and Canada, the industry standard design factor for

 Lift-All slings are manufactured in the U.S.A. from domestic and/or imported materials.